popsolutions/openventilator/00_Documentation/Assembly/GantryAssembly.md

 Do not tight the gantry set yet.
 We will need to finish the bellow to connect with the bottom part of the Gantry.

+**After the Bellow Assembly Continue Here**

+**Parts List**

+- 4x M3 Screw by 180mm
+- 4x M3 Nut
+- 4x M3 Washer

+Please just follow this steps after you have finished the Bellow Assembly.
+Make sure that the Logo on the Gantry is front oriented.

+Also notice that the screws on the back on the gantry should not have an over size as they will colide with the Ventilator Structure